below/HelloSilicon/README.md

 	ADD	X1, X1, outstr@PAGEOFF
 ```

+## Chapter 5

+The important differences in memory addressing for Darwin were already addresed above.

+### Listing 5-1
+The `quad`, `octa` and `fill` keywords apparently must be in lowercase for the llvm assembler.
+(See bottom of this file)

+### Listing 5-10

+Changes like in Chapter 4

+## Listing 6-3 to 6-5

-Unrelated, the Darwin `write` system call apparently requires the length of the output to be stored in `X2`, whereas this is either a bug in the original code (unlikely), or Linux can work with zero-termination:
+The Darwin `write` system call apparently requires the length of the output to be stored in `X2`, whereas this is either a bug in the original code (unlikely), or Linux can work with zero-termination:
 ```
 	MOV	X2, X0	// First, save the length into X2
 ```